Carl Williams (criminal): Early life

 Williams attended Broadmeadows Technical School, leaving in Year 11.
 Williams spent much of his childhood in Western Melbourne with his friends and older brother Shane who died of a heroin overdose in 1997.
 He was married to convicted drug trafficker Roberta Mercieca (born 23 March 1969), with whom he had one daughter, Dhakota Williams born 10 March 2001.
 Williams held various labouring jobs before opening a children's clothing store in partnership with his wife, which eventually failed.

 On 25 November 1999, Williams, along with his father George and another associate, were arrested and charged with drug trafficking after a raid on an illegal drug factory that had been set up in a unit located in Fir Close, Broadmeadows.
-In excess of 25,000 amphetamine tablets were seized by police, estimated to be worth up to 20 million.
+In excess of 25,000 amphetamine tablets were seized by police, estimated to be worth up to A$20 million.

 Williams, who described himself as a semi-professional gambler, was banned from the Crown Casino on 2 April 2004 by police commissioner Christine Nixon under the Casino Control Act.

 Williams's mother Barbara Williams was found dead in her Melbourne home on 22 November 2008, having overdosed on unspecified drugs in an act of suicide.
 She had been suffering from depression.